Mountain-Hydrology-Research-Group/snow-hydrology/resources/instructor_resources.md

 When you've made the changes you want, [commit and push](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/) the modified files to your fork of the respository.
 Then [open a pull request](https://www.earthdatascience.org/workshops/intro-version-control-git/pull-request/) from the [upstream repository](https://github.com/Mountain-Hydrology-Research-Group/data-analysis) to pull the changes made in your fork.
 After merging the pull request, the changes will appear on the class website within a few minutes as the page is re-built from the new files.

+Note that github security requires you to create an authentication token.
+You can find step-by-step instructions on how to do that [here](https://techglimpse.com/git-push-github-token-based-passwordless/).

 ## Slack